-Give us a call today for a free consultation.
+Give us a call today for a consultation.
 We will evaluate your case and devise a strategic plan of attack.

 As a general rule, spousal support lasts for half the length of a marriage that is less than 10 years.
 But, in longer marriages, the court will not set a duration for spousal support.
 The burden falls on the paying spouse to prove that spousal support is no longer needed at a future point in time.

 When considering who should pay spousal support and how much, the court takes into consideration numerous factors, including the earning potential of each spouse.
 They also evaluate:

 This is just a condensed list of what the court considers.
 Other factors may come into play when deciding who should pay spousal support and how much.
 It is always best to have a spousal support attorney to represent you in these proceedings.

 If you live in the Thousand Oaks or Southern Ventura County area and are going through a divorce, give The Law Offices of Stephanie L. Mahdavi a call.
 My legal professionals and I have an extensive record of success when it comes to fighting for what you rightfully deserve.
 We offer initial consultations to evaluate your case and devise a strategic plan of attack.
 We will put you in the best possible position for success and won’t quit fighting until you come out on top.
 Give us a call today and schedule an appointment.
 We will work hard for you.